How to control stock in a restaurant or bar with stock management software

 Business Waste UK estimates that 10% of food bought by venues never reaches customers, and 6% of total sales are lost through food waste.

-This applies to your wet stock too.
+This applies to your wet stock (drinks) too.
 A stuffed cellar means your money is tied up in too many barrels and bottles, and can’t be used for other essential outgoings such as paying staff.

-Alternatively, Suggested orders uses your sales data since your last order, your current level of stock and your preset minimum stock levels to suggest order quantities that see you through to the next order.
+Demand forecasting helps you maintain ideal stock levels.
+With smart systems such as ours, you can set up 'low stock' notifications so you'll receive email alerts when a product or ingredient is running low, and only order when you really need to.
+Our Suggested orders function uses your sales data since your last order, your current level of stock and your preset minimum stock levels to suggest order quantities that see you through to the next order.
 Whichever method you choose, you get accurate orders in a single click.

 The left part of the image shows someone typing on a computer, with the screen displaying a stock report.
 The right part of the image shows a testimonial.
 It reads:

-Control food costs and maximise gross profit
+How do you control food costs and maximise gross profit?

 BDO's Restaurant & Bars Report 2025 states: 'Rising food costs mean restaurants will need to be even more vigilant in tracking and monitoring costs.'